 Server Side Request Forgery (SSRF) in Depth

 SSRF stands for the Server Side Request Forgery.
-SSRF is a server site attack which leads to sensitive information disclosure from the back end server of application.
-In server site request forgery attacker send malicious packets to any Internet-facing webserver and this webserver sends packet to back end server running on the internal network on behalf of attacker.
-This vulnerability mostly found in the application those have facility to feed the URL for fetching data from the respective servers , also present in the application in which two or more servers from different hosts communicate with each other for information sharing.
+SSRF is a server site attack that leads to sensitive information disclosure from the back-end server of the application.
+In server site request forgery attackers send malicious packets to any Internet-facing web server and this webserver sends packets to the back end server running on the internal network on behalf of the attacker.
+This vulnerability is mostly found in the application that has the facility to feed the URL for fetching data from the respective servers, also present in the application in which two or more servers from different hosts communicate with each other for information sharing.

-Let’s explore the concept with help of example :
+Let’s explore the concept with help of an example :

 Types Of SSRF :